tmotl/Repetier-Firmware/README.md

 Included some Fixes the original developers of the branch "repetier/Repetier-Firmware" committed to their firmware.
 Upgraded the Firmware to the latest RF.01.37 (2017-01-20)

+_by Nibbels_:
+M3939 Pn Ex Iy Rm	- to messure a curve of your Filaments velocity over digits -> viscosity.

 _by Nibbels/Wessix_:
 M3909 Pn Sm			- See "SensiblePressure"